-22 Fun Things to Do in Palo Alto, California Today
+22 Top-Rated Things to Do in Palo Alto, CA

 While San Francisco is the first city people think of whenever California’s Bay Area is mentioned, several other cities make sizable contributions to the region.
 One of these is Palo Alto, a mid-sized city of 66,649.
 Palo Alto was founded in 1894 by Leland Stanford, an American naturalist who founded the esteemed Stanford University.
 Palo Alto is Spanish for “tall stick” and is so named for the giant redwood trees that grow in this area of the country.